-I prefer plain text based solutions and I believe they are still superior to the more advanced counterpart.
-It is of course, because of bad experiences with MS Word, MS OneNote, and LibreOffice Writer that I stated using Latex and Markdown.
+I prefer text-based solutions and I believe they are still superior to the more advanced counterpart.
+It is of course, because of bad experiences with MS Word, MS OneNote, and LibreOffice Writer that I started using Latex and Markdown.
 And even though it took a lot of work learning them I believe it was worth it.
 Today they are a part of my workflow and I do not look back.
 From time to time I am forced to use Word and reminded why I do not use it for anything but spell checking.

 So why do I prefer plain text, well here is why:

-- Plain text gives me control and Word takes it away.
+- The plain text gives me control and Word takes it away.

 - It has less chance of something going wrong.
 File formats like .docx, .doc, and .odt files are somewhat complex and they tend to go bad (my personal experience anyway).

 - Almost every device and operating system are able to read and edit plain text.

 I use plain text technologies for a number of things, but what is worth mentioning is.